Executive Summary

 Advanced Practice Registered Nurses

-Specifically, the definitions require the advanced practice nurse: 1) have a current license to practice in Wisconsin or another state covered by a licensure compact; 2) hold a certification as a nurse-midwife, certified nurse anesthetist, or a clinical nurse specialist and; 3) hold a Master's degree in nursing or a related health field.
-Advance practice nurses receiving certification in any of the fields listed prior to July 1, 1998 are not required to hold a master's degree.
-An APNP must meet the criteria for an APN plus have at least 45 contract hours in clinical pharmacology/therapeutics and have passed a jurisprudence examination for APNPs.
+According to Chapter N 8,15 an Advanced Practice Nurse must: 1.
+Hold a current license to practice in Wisconsin or in another state that is part of a licensure compact; 2.
+Be certified as a nurse-midwife, certified registered nurse anesthetist (CRNA), or clinical nurse specialist (CNS); 3.
+Hold a masters degree in nursing or a related health field.
+Advanced Practice Nurses who were certified in any of these fields prior to July 1, 1998, are not required to hold a masters degree.
+To be certified as an APNP, a nurse must meet all APRN criteria and, in addition: Complete at least 45 contact hours in clinical pharmacology or therapeutics, and pass a jurisprudence examination specific to APNPs.

 Certification and Specialization of Advanced Practice Nurses (APRN) Total Percent